EARLY TESLA MODEL S GUIDE

 Smart Air Suspension

 The panoramic sunroof can make a noise, that sounds like a dull rattle just above the rear view mirror.
 It can be constant or intermittent.
 To resolve this, open the sunroof and look for the black, metal tab at the front of the glass - it will be directly above the center console.
-Get some cloth tape, and wrap this tab to reduce the noise caused by it tapping against the front of the sunroof frame when closed.
+Get some cloth tape, and wrap this tab (two layers is enough) to reduce the noise caused by it tapping against the front of the sunroof frame when closed.

 Drive Unit Issues